 “Yes, it was a back and forth.”

 My attorney interjected and showed the judge my cell phone records for the last 6 months, showing the hundreds of times he’d contacted me without provocation.
 I’d highlighted every single text and call and flagged it with color coded tabs.
 It looked like a sorority banner you’d wave at a football game, it was so colorful and fluttery.
+My friend told me that there was a similar case about the supreme court having access to phone records, check out the University of Southern California if you’d like more information but I digress.

 The judge looked to my ex for a response.
-He began rambling about how I was full of vengeance and had concoted this whole plan out of revenge.
+He began rambling about how I was full of vengeance and had concocted this whole plan out of revenge.
 She had to interrupt again and ask him whether he was familiar with the pre-paid phone number.

 “I don’t even know what a pre-paid phone is,” he answered.